fhildeb/fractal-optim/README.md

 The application is able to draw 2D fractals based on the [Mandelbrot set](https://en.wikipedia.org/wiki/Mandelbrot_set) math calculation and enables to search and move within the visualization to explore the world of mathamatically generated pictures.

+> Each code base has a separate description, adding more features to the program.

+The final version can be found within the [`04-final`](/04-final/) directory.

 ## Functionality

 - Generate 2D fractal map